TeamLighthorse/teamlighthorse.github.io/_posts/2020-05-15-azure-devops-multi-stage-pipelines.md

 ## stages

 You may be familiar with many of the above concepts if you have used YAML *builds* in Azure DevOps.
-Multi-stage YAML pipelines take that same YAML foundation and add a new section to it, `stages`.
+Multi-stage YAML pipelines take that same YAML foundation and extends it with a new building block, `stages`.
 By introducing `stages`, you can take a automated build process and turn it into a more complete CI/CD solution.